gmarko/protocols/packages/loopring_v3/circuit/statements.md

 such that the following conditions hold:

 - filledAfter = filled + ((order.fillAmountBorS == 1) ? fillB : fillS)
-- (order.fillAmountBorS == 1) ? filledAfter <= order.amountB : filledAfter <= order.amountS
+- if verify then require ((order.fillAmountBorS == 1) ? filledAfter <= order.amountB : filledAfter <= order.amountS)

 ### Description

-Allows orders to be limited against either the amount bought or the amount sold.
-This is useful because the price defined in the order is only the worst price the order can be filled.

-This also directly limits the use of an order.
-Once the limit is reached the order cannot be used anymore.
+Ensure that the total fill of the base token does not exceed the amount specified in the order signature.

 ## RequireOrderFills statement